JungleDocs for Office 365 | Configuring Word templates

 - Enter the Tag field value.
 The tag field is used to specify a formula for JungleDocs (field name, lookup field name, formula or function).

 For example, you could enter ReportItems (you would use a table for this), to let JungleDocs populate the document with the Item Metadata from the SharePoint list you select when using a JungleDocs rule.

 - Enter the rest of the information/extra content controls for your document.

 - Save the template and add it to your JungleDocs rule (scroll down to learn how to do this).

-- When running the rule you assigned the template to, the generated document would look something like this:
+- When you run the rule, your Word document would look like this:

 How to add templates to JungleDocs rules?

 You can either update a new template to you a rule or edit the template that is already assigned to it.